rnakato/docker_ubuntu/README.md

     # with GPU
     docker run -it --rm rnakato/ubuntu_gpu_20.04 /bin/bash

 The default user is `ubuntu`.
-Add `-u root` if you want to login as root.
+Add `-u root` if you want to login as root:

+    docker run -it --rm -u root rnakato/ubuntu_20.04 /bin/bash

 ## Build images from Dockerfile